3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 **_serializable_** is a well-know friend of c# developers.
 It apears when we add the serializeble attribute to our class.

 The documentation tell us that **_rtspecialname_** and **_specialname_** for future use, but the documentation is from 2012!
 So there is a chance that this must be already in use today (2020).
 Maybe in the future we are going to talk more about this two.

+#### That's all folks

+Next time we are going to look at the constructor declaration.